Vorked/KF3TL/README.md

 # Introduction

 KF3TL is Vorked's project to translate Kemono Friends 3 into English.
 This includes BepInEx and XUnity to handle translations using a mix of machine translation and thousands of lines of hand-written translations and regex.
+This also has a built-in Auto-Update tool by Katboi01, allowing the mod to check for updates without you needing to lift a finger.

 Currently, this mod will only work with the DMM build of the game.
 If you'd like to assist in getting the mobile version set up, let me know.